-Editor Alice Lines chats to Baina co-founders Bailey Meredith and Anna Fahey, who have elevated an essential to take your self-care to the next level.
+Editor Alice Lines finds out how they’ve elevated an essential — towels — to take your self-care to the next level.

 Bailey Meredith and Anna Fahey met nearly two decades ago, in high school.
 In the years since, their conversations have often veered towards combining their strengths to begin a business — and now they’ve made it happen with their new brand, Baina.
 Referencing architecture, fine art, sculpture and colour theory, their abiding range of bath, hand and pool towels is crafted from organic cotton and expressed in beautiful hues, each named after a body of water.